 It is found in the vast majority of chronic debilitating conditions, in prolonged depression and in morbid obesity, anorexia nervosa and starvation.

-It is associated with heart failure, Long Covid, PTSD, Chronic Fatigue Syndrome, ME, Fibromyalgia, MS, infertility with recurrent abortion, major depression, schizophrenia and any condition severe enough for admission to an ICU, including surgical complications.
+It is associated with heart failure, cardiomyopathy, Long Covid, PTSD, Chronic Fatigue Syndrome, ME, Fibromyalgia, the post-finasteride syndrome, infertility with recurrent abortion, major depression, schizophrenia and chronic true hypothyroidism.

 Intracellular Hypothyroidism is pervasive, but is usually missed by doctors.